 The job was beyond stressful and inflexible.
 I was burnt out and depressed.

-Luckily, our smart financial decisions over the years, a solid emergency fund, and my husband John’s stable job allowed us to make this jump.
+Luckily, our smart financial decisions over the years, a solid emergency fund, and my husband John’s stable job allowed me to make this jump.

 My mindset has completely changed in such a short amount of time.
 I am overjoyed and appreciative to be completing the work I am every day.
 I’m finally pursuing my passions.